mhs/t2-allocation/README.md

 Deploy the contents of `./dist` directory.

+### Staging

+We host our staging environment as github pages.

+You can create a staging version of you current branch by executing:

+    grunt deploy:staging

+It will build the application with staging environment settings (`config.json`) into `./dist` folder, and push it to [gh-pages](https://github.com/neo/t2-allocation/tree/gh-pages) branch.

+Your branch will be hosted in its own directory at [t2-allocations-staging](http://neo.github.io/t2-allocation/).

 ## Running api-mock server

 If you don't want or can't install t2-api, you can use **api-mock** server which serves static